Lisulol/SignalS/README.md

 ## Description:

     The Project features 3 "minigames"
-        - Message Decoder
+    - Message Decoder.
+Use the frequency slider to find hidden messages
-        - Morse Code translator
+    - Morse Code translator.
+Type any text and it will translate it
-        - Signal Catcher (little game)
+    - Signal Catcher (little game).
+Movement: Arrows
 ## Dependecies:

 - **[Next.js 15](https://nextjs.org/)**